SymphonyOSF/oss-allegro/docs/index.md

 ![Object Store Deployment](./object-store.png)

-Messages from Object Store enabled pods are forwarded into the Object Store as they are delivered.

 Bots using the Symphony REST API interact with the Key Manager to authenticate, and then the API Agent to send and receive messages and the Pod to perform operations which do not involve encryption and decryption (such as user provisioning).